PM reaches out to Muslim-dominated Lakshadweep, says it is small in size, big in heart | Politics

 He specifically recommended exploring Lakshadweep, assuring that its beauty surpasses many global destinations.

-''Once you witness the beauty of Lakshadweep, other destinations in the world will appear pale,'' he said.
+''Once you witness the beauty of Lakshadweep, other destinations in the world will pale before it,'' he said.
 The Prime Minister mentioned steps taken for Haj Yatris that have benefited the people of Lakshadweep too.

 He noted the ease for Hajj visa and digitalisation of the visa process and permission for women to go on Haj without ''Mehram''.